Quantum transitions from superfluid to insulating phases in disordered Bose systems: Summary and conclusion

 \section{Summary and conclusion}

 To conclude, by the example of disordered $d$-dimensional non-frustrated Heisenberg antiferromagnets we discuss quantum phase transitions at $d\ge2$ from the ordered (superfluid) to disorder-induced insulating phases which qualitatively differ from each other by the scaling of the uniform susceptibility (compressibility) \eqref{chi}: Bose-glass ($\gamma=0$), Mott-glass ($\gamma=-\beta<0$), and the Griffiths phase in the inhomogeneously bond-diluted HAFs ($\gamma>0$).
-We perform consideration valid for all these phases which is based on the hydrodynamic description of the long-wavelength spin excitations and on the assumption of the self-similar (fractal) nature of the ordered part of the system.
+We perform consideration which is valid for all these phases and which is based on the hydrodynamic description of the long-wavelength spin excitations and on the assumption of the self-similar (fractal) nature of the ordered part of the system.

-We propose that the scaling theory which is based on ansatz \eqref{ansatz} for the free energy and which was proposed before for the SF-BG transition \cite{Fisher} and for bond-diluted systems near the percolation threshold \cite{dilut1} is suitable also for systems in which disorder does not produce a local imbalance in sublattices magnetizations.
-Using the scaling theory we find Eqs.~\eqref{eta2} and \eqref{beta2} for $d\ge2$ which were omitted in previous considerations of the SF-BG \cite{Fisher} and the SF-MG \cite{img} transitions.
+We propose that the scaling theory which is based on ansatz \eqref{ansatz} for the free energy and which was proposed before for the SF-BG transition \cite{Fisher} and for homogeneously bond-diluted systems near the percolation threshold \cite{dilut1} is suitable also for systems in which disorder does not produce a local imbalance in sublattices magnetizations.
+Using only the scaling arguments, we find Eqs.~\eqref{eta2} and \eqref{beta2} for $d\ge2$ which were omitted in previous considerations of the SF-BG \cite{Fisher} and the SF-MG \cite{img} transitions.
 These relations lead to the prediction $z=d/2$ for the SF-MG transition (see Eq.~\eqref{zmott}) which should be contrasted with $z=d$ (see Eq.~\eqref{zbg}) obtained in Ref.~\cite{Fisher} for the SF-BG transition.
 Interestingly, in bond-diluted quantum systems near the percolation threshold, Eqs.~\eqref{eta2}, \eqref{beta2}, and \eqref{zmott} remain valid and the order parameter critical exponent $\beta$ given by Eq.~\eqref{beta2} is much larger than its percolation value signifying that the long-range order arises in these quantum systems not in the whole volume of the lattice infinite cluster.
+Because this our finding contradicts available numerical results and because the applicability of scaling ansatz \eqref{ansatz} to homogeneously bond-diluted systems near the percolation threshold was proven analytically \cite{dilut1}, further numerical activity is required in this field.
 Eqs.~\eqref{eta2} and \eqref{beta2} lead also to the superuniversal (i.e., independent of $d$) behavior of DOS of localized excitations (see Eqs.~\eqref{dosinf}, \eqref{dosfin}, \eqref{dosbg}, and \eqref{dosmg}).